benduong2001/benduong2001.github.io/capstoneproject.md

 ![](images/images_dsc180/metro_clusters_cropped.png)

-* Clustering (K-means) on the zipcode nodes groups them apart into "metropolitan regions", providing a geography-based "segmentation" of the shipping locations to symbolize locality / take advantage of spatial autocorrelation.
+* Clustering (K-means) on the zipcode nodes allows us to group them apart into "metropolitan regions", providing a geography-based "segmentation" of the shipping locations to symbolize locality / take advantage of spatial autocorrelation.

 ![](images/images_dsc180/map_shipping_routes_by_order_amount.png)